What is an Environmental Health Officer (EHO)?

 - If the Local Authority receives a complaint/outbreak notification

 A high-risk business will be visited every six months.
-The EHO will work closely with the business owner to reduce risk and therefore, the frequency of inspections.
+The Environmental Health Officer will work closely with the business owner to reduce risk and therefore, the frequency of inspections.
 Other companies may only receive a visit every two years.

 After an inspection, the EHO will issue the business with a Food Hygiene Rating, which ranges from 0-5 levels.
 A 5-star score is what all food businesses should be aiming for, as this represents the highest standards of food safety.